-When many of us were kids, playtime involved riding bikes, running around playing tag, and yes, enjoying the equipment at our local playgrounds.
+When many of us were kids, playtime involved riding bikes, running around playing tag, and yes, enjoying the equipment from our local playground equipment supplier.
 For most kids today, playtime involves sitting in front of a glowing screen, sometimes for hours at a time.
 Most parents would agree that spending time with technology not the best option for their kids, but research shows that it could actually be making them sick.

 The good news is that there’s a solution to all these tech-related health hazards: more time playing outdoors at the local playground!